writethedocs/www/docs/conf/portland/2025/cfp.rst

     Call for Proposal ends

 **{{cfp.notification}}**
-    We'll let you know whether your proposal was accepted, and ask you for some suplimentary information about you.
+    We'll let you know whether your proposal was accepted, and ask for some supplementary information about you.
     Make sure to confirm your talk as soon as you get the email.

 **{{cfp.slides_by}}**
-    We'll ask you for a copy of your slides so that our human captioners can prepare for your talk
+    We'll ask for a copy of your slides so our human captioners can prepare for your talk

 **{{date.short}}**
     Folks start giving talks on stage!